alexluoqk/ccm/README.md

 ## Criteria of Dataframe Inclusion and Exclusion
 Totally, 383,278 pieces of return visits items were included after data preprocessing, including corpus about complaints, asking from patients, and answer from physicians.
 ### Access
-Original structured, semi-structured and unstructured chunks are crawled, and sentences in languages other than Chinese are replaced with null value and then jsonlized.
+Original structured, semi-structured, and unstructured chunks are crawled, sentences in languages other than Chinese are replaced with null values and then serialized.
 ```python
 def format(dataOri):
     idx = 0